Late stop propels Wake over Temple in Military Bowl

-Wake Forest (7-6) secured their first bowl victory and winning season since 2008.
-Temple (10-4), which won the American Athletic Conference championship, fell short in its bid for the first 11-win season in program history.
+The Demon Deacons (7-6) secured their first bowl victory and winning season since 2008.
+Temple (10-3), which won the American Athletic Conference championship, fell short in its bid for the first 11-win season in program history.

-“I’m sure proud of our football team,” Wake Forest coach Dave Clawson said.
-“It’s not just a one-season deal.
-It’s a three-year deal.
-To get Wake Forest back to a bowl and win a bowl championship and finish with a winning season for the first time since ’08 and to finish the year by beating a ranked opponent, it’s a great feeling.”

 Temple quarterback Phillip Walker was 28 of 49 for a Military Bowl-record 396 yards with two touchdowns and an interception.